aleung/mini-thumb-dactyl-keyboard/guide/index.md

 		{ R20, R21, R22, R23, R24 },   \
 		{ R30, R31, R32, R33, KC_NO }, \
 		{ R40, R41, R42, R43, KC_NO }  \
     }
 ```

 You need to carefully check and update the `LAYOUT` macro in this file.
-There are several lines but actually they're in two parts _physical_keyboard_layout_ and _key_matrix_in_circuit_ you need to change:
+There are several lines but actually  what you need to change are in two parts: _physical_keyboard_layout_ and _key_matrix_in_circuit_.

 ```
 #define LAYOUT( <physical_keyboard_layout> ) { <key_matrix_in_circuit> }